 Who is John Hockaday?

 John Hockaday is the COO & Principal of New Horizons Insurance Marketing.
 He began servicing clients in the 80s and subsequently started a local agency followed by a national marketing organization.
-He has led the acquisitions initiative and has purchased six books of business in the last three years.
+He has led the acquisitions initiative and has purchased over 30 books of business since 2018.

 When is the discovery call?